 If there is no continuity, you will know there is a break somewhere in the circuit and the part likely needs to be replaced.

 You can also use your multimeter to measure resistance in parts of your car, like the fuses, sensors and ignition coils.
 Measuring resistance can help determine whether a part like a headlight, for example, needs to be replaced.

 The third use is to measure voltage within parts of a car.
-As you probably already know, powerful subwoofers and powerful amps will require a certain amount of voltage to work, otherwise your whole speaker system will not work.
+As you probably already know, heavy bass subwoofers and powerful amps will require a certain amount of voltage to work, otherwise your whole speaker system will not work.

 In the automotive world, having the correct tools to diagnose problems makes things much easier.
-The best automotive scanners may miss many electrical issues that multimeters will find in seconds.
+Even the best automotive scanners may miss many electrical issues that multimeters will find in seconds.

 How to use an Automotive Multimeter

 In all tests with your multimeter, you will first want to make sure there is no current running through whatever component of your car you are testing.
 This is a safety measure to make sure that you do not get electrocuted in the process of your testing.

 In order to test continuity, you will want to first switch the dial on your multimeter to continuity test mode.
 Then, you will need to plug your probes into the hole they fit into, known as the ports.
 Finally, you will need to put one of your probes on each end of whatever component you are testing for continuity.

 The probes work by sending an electric current through the component, so if your circuit you are testing is, in fact, continuous the digital readout will say 0 and your multimeter will emit a beeping sound.
 If the circuit is not continuous, the display will show either a 1 or OL for “open loop”, meaning that something is wrong and you might have to get the component fixed.